Why the Brooklyn Marine Terminal Development is Awful - Comparing It To Great Waterfronts Around the World

 • Implementing this plan will forever deny the possibility of fully connecting Brooklyn, Manhattan, and Governors Island.

-Another major Issue not being addressed is traffic.
-It will have a devastating impact on all the neighborhoods
+A major Issue not being addressed is traffic.
+It will have a devastating impact on the surrounding neighborhoods.

 A New Vision for Atlantic Avenue and the Brooklyn Waterfront